Adriele-lima/Lets-Cook-School/README.md

 - __Solved Bugs__

-    - When I deployed my project to GitHub Pages I discovered that images was not loading and I looked into Slack and I found an student's question related to the same problem and I found what I did wrong.
-Basically I didn't add the relative path on the image "../images/photo.jpn).
+    - When I deployed my project to GitHub Pages I discovered that images were not loading and I looked into Slack and I found an student's question related to the same problem and I found what I did wrong.
+Basically I didn't add the relative path on the background-image "../images/photo.jpn".
 After I update the code, my page loaded all the pictures.

 - __Unfixed Bugs__